In this haunting story, the tragedy of autism and its devastating effect on a family is exposed.

 Super bright for some, not so much for others.
-If you are flavour of the month (year) you will receive support from investors, distributors government incentives.
-If not, you have to be creative and find ways and means to succeed “in spite off”.
+If you are the flavour of the month (year) you will receive support from investors, distributors and government incentives.
+If not, you have to be creative and find ways and means to succeed “in spite of”.

-What advise do you have for aspirant writers who want to get their screenplays on the big screen
+What advice do you have for aspirant writers who want to get their screenplays on the big screen?

-Never ever ever stop writing.
-Writing is one percent inspiration and 99% perspiration Natural talent and opportunity means bugger all if you don’t develop your craft.
+Never ever stop writing.
+Writing is one per cent inspiration and 99% perspiration Natural talent and opportunity mean bugger all if you don’t develop your craft.

-Screenplays has to conform to film rules.
-If you want to break them like Picasso did with his abstract art, make sure you are Picasso.
+Screenplays have to conform to film rules.
+If you want to break them as Picasso did with his abstract art, make sure you are Picasso.

 Any comments you would like to share?